Enoshima in Kanji, Katakana and Hiragana [in Stock]

 It’s hand written old difficult numbers in Japanese Kanji.
 And the Kanji of the zodiac is written on the inside.
 It is a work written on a design like worn-out golden armor(Samurai’s Yoroi).
 It was Aokimono who used the numbers as a reference and collaborated.
 Gold moon – Old complex numbers of Kanji like … Read More

-RED SUN – Old complex numbers of Kanji like Yoroi armor Large Clock
+RED SUN – Old complex Kanji numeral and numbers as Yoroi armor Clock

 | |